aniaprzyb/netlify/README.md

-# faq.agilewarsaw.com config
+# persony.agilewarsaw.com config

-Simple redirect to FAQ section of our info repo
+Simple redirect to `persony` section of our info repo

 Edit public/_redirects to change